 Where can I hire Ukrainian software engineers?

 The best resource for an anonymous job search in the Ukrainian market.
 Candidates describe their experience and let companies send them vacancies.
-Great place to engage talent with various technology skills.
+Great place to engage talent with various technical skills.

 - Specialized developer websites